shoekstra/puppet-ssl_certificate/README.markdown

 Sometimes you do not have the luxury of allowing of your Internet facing servers access to your local git instance; this module aims to solve that problem by making SSL certificates available to your client using a [custom mount point](https://docs.puppetlabs.com/guides/file_serving.html#serving-files-from-custom-mount-points).

-Without specifying any install paths, the define will push certificates to the default path per osfamily, but this is configurable.
+Without specifying any install paths, the define will push certificates to the default path per OS-family, but this is configurable.
 It will also install any CA or intermediary certificates to the system certificate database if specified.

 Default paths used (based on OS-family):